Cubs' flight diverted, delayed by medical issue

 The plane was on its way to California again within a few hours.

-According to multiple reports, the person was a family member of someone on the charter flight and their condition is not life-threatening.
+According to multiple reports, the person was a family member of someone on the charter flight and the condition is not life-threatening.

 Jiron said the crew flying the plane "timed out" and didn't have any more flying time left, so a second crew had to be brought in to take the flight to Los Angeles.
 He said the plane left Albuquerque around 10:30 a.m.